proflamyt/300days-of-hacking/Topic39/Break_XOR/README.md

-# Breaking Repeating XOR Encryption
+# Breaking Repeating XOR Encryption Using RUST

 The Exclusive OR (XOR) operation holds immense significance in the field of cryptography, as it plays a pivotal role in nearly all cryptographic algorithms.
 If done properly in encryption, it conceals any discernible information about its input and becomes highly resistant to brute force attacks.
 However, it's crucial to emphasize the phrase "If done properly."